-Government Procurement and Intellectual Property Rights
+Government Procurement

-These two areas were also of particular interest to the United States, with the CAFTA-DR seen as an opportunity to remedy deficiencies and encourage enforcement of standardized practice in the region.
 None of the CAFTA-DR countries is a signatory to the WTO Agreement on Government Procurement and complaints against purchasing processes vary from dissatisfaction with opaque and cumbersome procedures in Costa Rica to outright corruption in Guatemala.
-El Salvador, Nicaragua, and Honduras passed new government procurement laws in 2000/01, and in general, there have been improvements in all countries in dealing with project bidding, although transparency issues remain.50 Some analysts believe this is due in part to a lack of incentives given that many of these countries will not be able to compete in the U.S. government procurement market.51
+El Salvador, Nicaragua, and Honduras passed new government procurement laws in 2000/01, and in general, there have been improvements in all countries in dealing with project bidding, although transparency issues remain.
+Some analysts believe this is due in part to a lack of incentives given that many of these countries will not be able to compete in the U.S. government procurement market.

 The CAFTA-DR grants non-discriminatory rights to bid on contracts from Central American ministries, agencies, and departments, with the exception of "low-value contracts" and other exceptions.
 It also calls for procurement procedures to be transparent and fair, including clear advance notices of purchases and effective review.
 Specific schedules detailing exceptions and limitations were written by each country, covering such diverse issues as the sale of firearms to supplying school lunch programs.
-In addition, each country provided a list of subnational governments (e.g. states and municipalities) that agree to adhere to the government procurement provisions.
+In addition, each country provided a list of subnational governments (e.g., states and municipalities) that agree to adhere to the government procurement provisions.
 The CAFTA-DR also makes clear that bribery is a criminal offense under the laws of all countries.
-In general, the provisions are supported by U.S. businesses interested in doing or expanding opportunities in the region.52
+In general, the provisions are supported by U.S. businesses interested in doing or expanding opportunities in the region.